Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Communication-Efficient Agent-Human Adaptation

-To enable fast and effective adaptation to user-specific desires, we propose a novel framework, \textbf{FAMER} (Fast Adaptation via MEntal Reasoning), which leverages the reasoning capabilities and commonsense knowledge embedded in large VLMs.
+To enable fast and communication-efficient adaptation to users, we propose a novel framework, \textbf{FAMER} (Fast Adaptation via MEntal Reasoning), which leverages the reasoning capabilities and commonsense embedded in large VLMs.
 In this work, we utilize GPT-4o~\cite{hurst2024gpt}.

 As illustrated in Figure \ref{fig:method}, FAMER integrates three core components: Key Information Extraction, Desire-Centered Mental Reasoning, and Efficient Communication.
-These modules work in concert to help the ego agent infer user intent, plan accurately, and minimize redundant interactions.
+These modules work in concert to help the ego agent infer user intent, plan accurately, and minimize redundant interactions and communication.
 We detail each component in the following subsections.